 But if you’re on a tight schedule and you’re after a truly unique souvenir, make these CBD treasures your priority:

-Our Favourite Eclectic Boutiques in Melbourne CBD
+Our Favourite Eclectic Boutiques in the CBD For Melbourne Shopping

 This beautiful basement boutique, stocking an eclectic mix of Australian and international clothes, jewellery and accessories, is the kind of store a woman can lose hours in.
 Last year it was awarded Best Boutique in Australia at the Marie Claire Fashion Awards.
 Owner Christine sources her stock on her buying trips around the globe.